-The Capitol Theater is part of La Alameda neighborhood.
-It is a stately building that belonged to a distinguished Quito family.
-For several decades it functioned as a movie theater.
+The Capitol Theater is located around La Alameda neighborhood.
+The building once belonged to a distinguished Quito family, and for several decades it was a movie theater.

 The presence of the Capitol on Gran Colombia Avenue allowed business, social relations and moments of recreation for Quito society to flourish.
 It was also one of the attractions around the park, along with the lagoon, the little horse of the souvenir photos or the churo.
 Like them, it is almost a character who talks and tells his own story.
-A long story that had a new chapter since 2016 when it reopened its doors.
+A long story that began a new chapter when it reopened its doors in 2016.

 Built by the architect Giacomo Radioconcini in 1908, and initially known as the Samaniego Theater, the Capitol Theater was part of the modern city of Quito, offering «cinema», which at that time was a novel entertainment for the people of Quito who were beginning to create their lives north of the Historic Center.

-A network of projection rooms boomed and remained in operation for more than half a century, until they declined, being replaced by today’s modern cinema complexes.
+A network of projection rooms boomed and remained in operation for more than half a century, until they were replaced by today’s modern cinema complexes.

 The Capitol was one of the most famous cinemas, with its imponent columns at the entrance and located in front of the Alameda Park.
 After being briefly used as a church, and after a major municipal intervention, the Capitol Theater rose from the ashes, with renovated infrastructure, including a mobile platform and a 12-square-meter stage, to offer performances of music, dance, and the arts in general.

-This cultural space opens its doors again to citizens, to artists and cultural managers, becoming an inclusive and participatory theater.
+This cultural space opened its doors again to citizens, to artists and cultural managers, becoming an inclusive and participatory theater.